Operation and characterization of a windowless gas jet target in high-intensity electron beams: Characterization of the gas jet

 \section{Characterization of the gas jet}

-The hydrogen gas jet was studied with a gas flow rate of $q_V = \unit[1500]{l_n/h}$ at a temperature of $T_0 = \unit[50]{K}$.
+The hydrogen gas jet was studied with a gas flow rate of up to $q_V = \unit[1500]{l_n/h}$.
 The electron beam was rastered on the target, and the number of elastic scattering events in the spectrometers were measured as a function of the beam displacement.
 The results are of particular interest for the alignment of the electron beam with the gas jet and for the optimization of the position and the dimension of the catcher.
 Furthermore, the profile measurements allow to benchmark simulations of the jet properties, and to test target nozzle designs.